bcwaldon/klondike/docs/adventure-guide.md

 ...
 ```

-You're output won't match the above exactly, but as long as there's some
+Your output won't match the above exactly, but as long as there's some
 service listening on port 80, you should be able to curl it:

 ```bash